cosmos/cosmos-sdk/docs/spec/ibc/channels-and-packets.md

-## 3 Packets
+## 3 Channels & Packets

 ([Back to table of contents](README.md#contents))

+### 3.1 Background

 IBC uses an asynchronous message passing model that makes no assumptions about network synchrony.
-Chain _A_ and chain _B_ confirm new blocks independently, and IBC packets from one chain to the other may be delayed or censored arbitrarily.
-The speed of the IBC packet queue is limited only by the speed of the underlying chains.
+IBC *data packets* (hereafter just *packets*) are relayed from one blockchain to the other by external infrastructure.
+Chain _A_ and chain _B_ confirm new blocks independently, and packets from one chain to the other may be delayed or censored arbitrarily.
+The speed of packet transmission and confirmation is limited only by the speed of the underlying chains.

 The IBC protocol as defined here is payload-agnostic.
-The packet receiver on chain _B_ decides how to act upon the incoming message, and may add its own application logic to determine which state transactions to apply (or not).
-Both chains must only agree that the packet has been received and either accepted or rejected, which is determined independently of any application logic.
+The packet receiver on chain _B_ decides how to act upon the incoming message, and may add its own application logic to determine which state transactions to apply according to what data the packet contains.
+Both chains must only agree that the packet has been received and either accepted or rejected.

-To facilitate building useful application logic, we introduce a reliable messaging queue (hereafter just referred to as a queue) to allow us to guarantee a cross-chain causal ordering[[5](./references.md#5)] of IBC packets.
+To facilitate useful application logic, we introduce an IBC *channel*: a set of reliable messaging queues that allows us to guarantee a cross-chain causal ordering[[5](./references.md#5)] of IBC packets.
 Causal ordering means that if packet _x_ is processed before packet _y_ on chain _A_, packet _x_ must also be processed before packet _y_ on chain _B_.
-IBC implements a [vector clock](https://en.wikipedia.org/wiki/Vector_clock) for the restricted case of two processes (in our case, blockchains).

-Formally, given _x_ &#8594; _y_ means _x_ is causally before _y_, and chains A and B, and _a_ &#8658; _b_ means _a_ implies _b_:
+IBC channels implement a [vector clock](https://en.wikipedia.org/wiki/Vector_clock) for the restricted case of two processes (in our case, blockchains).
+Given _x_ &#8594; _y_ means _x_ is causally before _y_, and chains A and B, and _a_ &#8658; _b_ means _a_ implies _b_:

 _A:send(msg<sub>i </sub>)_ &#8594; _B:receive(msg<sub>i </sub>)_